-The EWG's shopper's guide to pesticides helps you to determine which fruits and vegetables have the most pesticide residues and which are the most important to buy organic.
+The Environmental Working Group's (EWG) shopper's guide to pesticides helps you to determine which fruits and vegetables have the most pesticide residues and which have the least.

 The fruits and vegetables that rank the highest in pesticide load are commonly called The Dirty Dozen, and the Environmental Working Group (EWG) advises that the following fruits and vegetables have the highest amount of pesticide residue.
 The Clean Fifteen is included due to the fact that they have a minimal amount of pesticides.

 Here are 2 great places we recommend you buy your organic produce